Demystifying integrable QFTs in AdS: No-go theorems for higher-spin charges: Introduction

 The symmetries mentioned in Point 2 are familiar to experts in higher-spin algebras~\cite{Mikhailov:2002bp,Beisert:2004di,Giombi:2016ejx,Kessel:2016hld,Ponomarev:2022vjb} and integrable structures in 2d CFT \cite{Zamolodchikov:1987ti,Bazhanov:1994ft}, but here we present them in the language of QFTs in AdS and their boundary correlators to make the consequences more tangible.

+In Point 3, it is important that the deformation is assumed to be continuous, in the sense that no new states are introduced in the theory.
+Moreover, the mass is assumed to be generic to avoid the appearance of extra possible terms in the Ward identities at rational values of the mass.
 Point 3 is reminiscent of the finding of \cite{Maldacena:2011jn,Alba:2013yda,Alba:2015upa} that local conformal field theories in $d\geq3$ with higher-spin currents are constrained to have a free sub-sector.
 The higher-spin symmetries of those theories are gauged in the bulk \cite{Fronsdal:1978rb,Vasiliev:1989re,Vasiliev:1990en,Konstein:2000bi,Vasiliev:2003ev,Vasiliev:2003cph} according to the usual AdS/CFT dictionary \cite{Klebanov:2002ja,Gaberdiel:2010pz,Giombi:2011kc}, while ours are global.
-Correspondingly, the 1d CFTs of our interest do not have local currents, but only conserved charges.
+Correspondingly, the 1d CTs (Conformal theories) of our interest do not have local currents, but only conserved charges.
+For the case of boundary-localized interactions, we will further show that any non-trivial interacting theory must have certain protected parity-odd operators of even integer dimension, associated to the HS symmetry breaking.

 Another motivation for investigating integrable QFTs in AdS$_2$ is the role of this space as an IR regulator.
 While massless 2d scalars are IR-divergent \cite{Coleman}, they superficially appear in the semi-classical expansion of sigma-models around the `trivial' vacuum, even in integrable cases with non-perturbative mass generation (such as the Principal Chiral Model or the $O(N)$ sigma-model).
 An algorithmic way to couple integrable models to AdS$_2$ would elegantly regulate their IR and open a path to classifying integrable sigma-models by imposing factorised scattering (while naive IR regulators seem to destroy integrability~\cite{Fig,Nappi,HLT}---see also the recent approach \cite{Georgiou}).